SimpleLuke/100-days-of-code/README.md

 **Today's Progress**: Back to the basic, take some revision about NodeJS.

 **Thoughts**: At the same time, I also working on the smart brain project from ZTM.

+### Day 61:  October 3, 2022

+**Today's Progress**: Learning PostgreSQL today.

+**Thoughts**: I spent a lot of time to insatll PostgreSQL on my Macbook, and I spent lots of time to debug what's wrong with those errors.
+After few hours, it just suddenly works.
+Maybe it's the OS system.